systematic-magic/AgingPubMed/research_papers_html.rst

 8. Dates
 --------

 8.1.
-Check that Dates section has titles “received:”, “accepted:”, “published:” (start with small letter and followed by colon (:))
+Check that Dates section has titles “Received:”, “Accepted:”, “Published:” (title case and followed by colon (:)).

 8.2.
-Check that the dates are separated by semicolon (;).
-There is a space after semicolon.
+Check that month is spelled out as a word and dates are in-line with the following format: Month Day, Year (e.g. June 1, 2017, April 12, 2016, December 31, 2015, etc.) Note: if a day is presented by single digit, there should be no leading 0.

 8.3.
-Check that month is spelled out as a word and dates are in-line with the following format: Month Day, Year (e.g. June 1, 2017, April 12, 2016, December 31, 2015, etc.) Note: if a day is presented by single digit, there should be no leading 0.

-8.4.
 Check spelling of the month

 .. image:: /_static/dates_format.png
    :alt: Dates format

-8.5.
+8.4.
 Check that Received date is older than Accepted date (i.e. we cannot publish before we accept).

 .. note:: Pay attention to years.